fncokg/pandoc-tex-numbering/README.md

 pandoc --filter pandoc-tex-numbering.py input.tex -o output.docx
 ```

+Note 1: (*skip this if you are working on `.tex` files*) The filter is designed for LaTeX files but, technically, it can also work with any LaTeX-like documents as long as `pandoc` is able to parse them in a LaTeX-like AST.
+For example, it can work with `.org` files with the help of an additional lua filter `org_helper.lua`.
+See the [org file support](#org-file-support) section for more details.

-Note: By default, the filter will number the sections, figures, tables, and equations.
+Note 2: By default, the filter will number the sections, figures, tables, and equations.
 In case you only want to number some of them (for example in case you want to number only equations with this filter while number others with other filters), you can set the corresponding variables in the metadata of your LaTeX file.
 See the [Customization](#customization) section for more details.

 ## Customization